inkstitch/inkstitch/collections/_fonts/en/emilio_20.md

 At 100%, this font is approximatively 100mm (4 inches)
 It may be scaled  up to 120% (approx. 120 mm, 5 inches) or scaled down to 90% (approx.en 90 mm, 3.5 inches).

+### Emilio 20 Simple Small

+{% include upcoming_release.html %}

+Emilio 20 Simple Small is a variation of this font with different embroidery settings.
+Pull compensation, density and underlays are different to allow to scale down between 40% (20mm, 0.75 inch) and 25% (8mm ,1/4 inch).
+That's why in the lettering dialog window, if using Emilio 20 Simple Small, you will have to pick up a scale between 25 and 40%.

+Contrarly to Emilio 20 Simple, Emilio 20 Simple  Small  **MUST** be embroidered with thread and needle smaller than usual.
+A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

 ## Color sorting